The precautions and restrictions which are being taken to reduce the spread of the coronavirus have created a number of

 2020 Annual Church Meeting postponed

 The annual church meeting, due to take place in April has been postponed, so the current churchwardens, Deanery Synod representatives and PCC members will continue in office.
-A new date will be fixed once things are clearer.
 The Bishop has changed the date by which the meeting has to be held to October 31.

 2020 Church Electoral Roll revision extended